delight-dev/delight-dev.github.io/Tutorials/Views.md

 }
 ```

 The most common way to add custom load/initialization logic is to override the `AfterLoad()` method.
 This method is called after the view and its children has been loaded.
-A view can be loaded/unloading

 The following methods can be overridden to do custom logic during the load/initialization of the view.
 They are shown in the order they are called:

 | Method                | Description                                                  |
 | --------------------- | ------------------------------------------------------------ |